spacecat33/sinatra_stables/README.md

 5. You will see the Sinatra Stables welcome page.
 You made it!
 Explore!

     You can make you own account or you can use these credentials to log in as a pre-made user:
-    username: ilovehorses
+    username: Jane Smith
     password: password

 If you encounter any problems or cannot access any test account, after re-running step 2 above in your terminal, run:

     $ bundle install

-In your terminal run:
+Then, in your terminal, run:

     $ rake db:seed

-Then continue from Step 3 as above ($ run shotgun)
+Run

+$ shotgun

+And select 'sign up' to create your own account as there will not be a test account that you can use once you have run the seed command above.